Fractional Edge Reconstruction in Integer Quantum Hall Phases

-Here we propose a novel picture of the reconstructed edge of the $\nu=1$ phase, and show that it accounts for all these seemingly contradictory observations.
-We establish that reconstruction may introduce a new type of counter-propagating modes, namely \textit{fractionally charged} ($e^{*} = 1/3$) modes.
-This is the case when the strip of electrons separated at the edge forms a $\nu = 1/3$ Laughlin state [Fig.~1(b)] instead of the commonly-assumed $\nu = 1$ state.
-To go beyond the constraints of the HF approximation [which imply an integer (0 or 1) occupation of each single particle state], we treat the two edge configurations depicted in Fig.~1 as variational states~\cite{Meir93}, and compare their respective energies for different strip size ($N_{S}$) and separation ($L_{S}$) as a function of the slope of the confining potential.
+Here, we propose another picture of the reconstructed edge of the $\nu=1$ phase, and show that it accounts for all these seemingly contradictory observations.
+We establish that reconstruction may introduce a different type of counterpropagating modes, namely \textit{fractionally charged} ($e^{*} = 1/3$) modes.
+This is the case when the strip of electrons separated at the edge forms a $\nu = 1/3$ Laughlin state [Fig.~1(b)] instead of the commonly assumed $\nu = 1$ state (such an edge structure was first suggested in Ref.~\cite{Heiblum2019}).
+To go beyond the constraints of the HF approximation [which imply an integer (0 or 1) occupation of each single-particle state], we follow the approach by Meir~\cite{Meir93} and treat the two edge configurations depicted in Fig.~1 as variational states, and compare their respective energies for different strip size ($N_{S}$) and separation ($L_{S}$) as a function of the slope of the confining potential.
 We find that for smooth slopes the fractionally reconstructed edge [Fig.~1(b)] is energetically favorable.
 Our analysis then demonstrates that \textit{fractional} edge reconstruction may be much more robust than integer reconstruction.